bhargavsonvane/twittersentiment-nlpai/README.md

 **Note:** This may be different for Windows Operating Systems, in my case I am on Ubuntu but it should work in the same way for Mac environments.

-### Run test file
+### Here You GO!!
+Run test file

 ```
-python3 application.py -q NLP
+python3 application.py -q GCP
 ```

-You can replace "NLP" with any other search query of interest, if it is more than one word it should be used in double quotes: "Machine Learning".
+Note here, GCP is the search term, use double quotes for more words in search terms like "India GDP".